sje30/sharing-report/editorial-outline.md

 Whatever you think might be useful to others (including your future self).
-By sharing as much as you can, you solve the issue of code management -- better to have the code on github than on a student's laptop where nce the student leaves there is little chance of retrieving it.
+By sharing as much as you can, you solve the issue of code management -- better to have the code on github than on a student's laptop where once the student leaves there is little chance of retrieving it.

+### Further reading

+Nick Barnes, Publish your computer code: it is good enough, Nature 467, 753 (2010), [doi:10.1038/467753a](http://www.nature.com/news/2010/101013/full/467753a.html)

+Varsha Khodiyar 2015 Code Sharing – read our tips and share your own.
+Scientific Data Blog, February 19, 2015. [http://blogs.nature.com/scientificdata/2015/02/19/code-sharing-tips/](http://blogs.nature.com/scientificdata/2015/02/19/code-sharing-tips/)

+Leveque, Randall 2012.
+Top Ten Reasons to Not Share Your Code (and why you should anyway). [http://faculty.washington.edu/rjl/pubs/topten/topten.pdf](http://faculty.washington.edu/rjl/pubs/topten/topten.pdf)